alfonso-torres/eng84_Cloud_Computing_AWS/README.md

 When you launch an instance in a VPC, you must specify a security group that's created for that VPC.

 Wherewith it is our responsibility to control who has access to our instances!!!

+- __AMI:__

+An Amazon Machine Image (AMI) provides the information required to launch an instance.
+You must specify an AMI when you launch an instance.
+You can launch multiple instances from a single AMI when you need multiple instances with the same configuration.
+You can use different AMIs to launch instances when you need instances with different configurations.

+After you create and register an AMI, you can use it to launch new instances.

+Basically, is like create a snapshot of a VM instance, with all the configuration that we have installed it that so far, for use later or recover an instance if it has been deleted.

 - __Route tables/IP Table:__